RinkM/Odin8.5-Library/README.md

 Wishlist Reading.

+## Notes from 10/20
+got the form to work and submit got the card to get drawn need to set up form verification.  at least for years and blank spots

+the check box doesn't work.    why not? edit a card - allow you tto touch and select a card? how?

+Sort should be easy.    pull down menu?   radio buttons?

+still need to fix formatting for cards. and finished status.

 ## Notes from 10/18

 Overall, did things from 10/17 notese.   added blur, centered form, added forms, toggl through thee first form and move into the second.

 Things to do now :